cewing/training.python_web/source/presentations/session01.rst

 Cleaning Up
 -----------

-The final advantage that ``virtualenv`` offers you as a developer is the ability to easily remove a batch of installed Python software from your system.
+The final advantage that ``venv`` offers you as a developer is the ability to easily remove a batch of installed Python software from your system.

 .. rst-class:: build
 .. container::